fromage-fraser/dd-gui/README.md

 layout editing, or `layoutgui on` and `layoutgui off` to choose the state explicitly.

-When layout editing is enabled, the red-bordered regions can be dragged and resized.
-This includes the room/enemy panel, map, character sheet, comms, inventory/equipment, affects, main MUD text, navigation compass, and gauges.
+When layout editing is enabled, the shared red frame edges act as splitters: dragging a separator resizes the regions on both sides together.
+This keeps touching panels on one clean line instead of creating double borders, and corner/junction markers stay attached as the layout changes.
+The frame is drawn independently from the content surfaces, so the room/enemy panel, map, character sheet, comms, inventory/equipment, affects, main MUD text, and gauge band can all be resized without tinting or masking their contents.
+The navigation compass remains an independently movable square overlay.

-The adjustment surfaces remain transparent and below the panel data, so content stays visible while borders remain available for layout editing.
+The frame uses a slim shaded dark-red braid with square junction markers.
+It keeps the room/enemy combat pulse and movement flash states: an active enemy recolours its owning edges through the combat pulse, while a newly entered room briefly brightens the travel edge before fading back to the regular frame colour.
 The compass keeps a square shape and room/enemy images keep their 56:30 display ratio.
 Leaving layout mode saves the current positions and sizes to the active Mudlet profile.
 Use `resetgui` to restore every region to its default geometry.